uivlis/conditional-tokens/source/prediction-markets-as-modular-framework.md

 ## Ethereum Indexer
-Discovering data in ethereum is complex and depending on the use case it might be even impossible.
+Discovering data in ethereum is complex or potentially even impossible depending on the use case.
-The "standard way" to query bulk data in ethereum is through [filters](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethfilter) this is very convenient for discovering ERC20 tx's during a certain period, or the creation of a Multisig contract through a certain factory, but imagine you want something more complex like: Get all markets created by certain ethereum address that use a specific token.
+The "standard way" to query bulk data in ethereum is through [filters](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethfilter) this is very convenient for discovering ERC20 tx's during a certain period, or the creation of a Multisig contract through a certain factory, but imagine you want something more complex.
+For instance, what if you wanted to obtain all markets created by a certain ethereum address that use a specific token.
-To get this information completely from ethereum, you will need to get all [MarketCreation events](https://github.com/gnosis/pm-contracts/blob/v1.1.0/contracts/Markets/StandardMarketFactory.sol#L27) and then query all the relations: Market -> Event -> Oracle -> IPFS
+To get this information, you will need to get all [MarketCreation events](https://github.com/gnosis/pm-contracts/blob/v1.1.0/contracts/Markets/StandardMarketFactory.sol#L27) and then query all the relations: Market -> Event -> Oracle -> IPFS

-In practice this is `O(n^4)` and with many P2P network connections, might work with a few values, but as soon as you create markets, it will be unusable.
+In practice this is `O(n^4)` and with many P2P network connections, it might work with a few values.
+But as soon as you create markets, it will be unusable.

-For this reason we have created an Ethereum Indexer called TradingDB a micro-service Python project that queries ethereum nodes and allows powerful queries to be run in milliseconds.
+For this reason we have created an Ethereum Indexer called TradingDB.
+It's a micro-service Python project that queries ethereum nodes and allows powerful queries to be run in milliseconds.

 This is the basic architecture:
 ![TradingDB Architecture](img/tradingdb-diagram.jpg)